The Party’s Over: What to Do for Your Dam When You Send Your Puppies Home

-When we keep a pup from a litter, we take a few more steps to help our girls rebound from the litter.
+When you keep a pup from a litter, take a few more steps to help your girly rebound from the litter.

 It is easy to use mom as a babysitter for new puppies but doing so has many drawbacks.
 First, it will take longer for her to recover from the litter.
 Second, this further strengthens the bond between mom and puppy, leaving you out of the relationship.
 Finally, it does not teach your puppy critical life skills, like tolerating separation and learning to play by himself.

 2. Mom gets access if she wants it.